 No two organizations are the same, but one thing most have in common is the adoption of SaaS tools.
-Gartner projections show SaaS spending growing to more than $171 billion in total 2022.
+Gartner projections show SaaS spending growing to more than $197B in 2023.

 This rapid expansion of a relatively new technology leaves many organizations resorting to outdated methods of management as adoption grows faster than operational support.
 Regardless of the industry, organizations can significantly benefit from appropriate SaaS controls and effective management practices.